Why Is The Quality Assurance Process In Healthcare Essential?

 1. QA is a continuous process that works in the cycle to keep on updating the technological support and medical skills for improving healthcare services.

-2. It tries to develop professional behaviour in medical staff and patient’s satisfaction at an efficient price.
+2. It tries to develop professional behavior in medical staff and patient’s satisfaction at an efficient price.

 3. It should be noted that just including very expensive technology does not ensure the quality of service.